Victor Frankenstein (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 26%, based on 143 reviews with an average rating of 4.68/10.
-The site's consensus reads, "A re-imagining without the imagining, Victor Frankenstein plays at providing a fresh perspective on an oft-told tale, but ultimately offers little of interest that viewers haven't already seen in superior Frankenstein films."
-On Metacritic, the film has a score of 36 out of 100, based on 28 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, the film holds an approval rating of 26% based on 138 reviews, with an average rating of 4.68/10.
+The website's consensus states: "A re-imagining without the imagining, Victor Frankenstein plays at providing a fresh perspective on an oft-told tale, but ultimately offers little of interest that viewers haven't already seen in superior Frankenstein films."
+On Metacritic, it has a weighted average score of 36 out of 100, based on 28 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-Empire rated the film 4 out of 5 stars, writing, "Aiming to do for Victor Frankenstein what Guy Ritchie did for Sherlock Holmes, set in the past but with a playful, postmodern sensibility that zaps new life into Shelley’s 200 year-old Gothic masterpiece."
-Total Film gave the film an average 3 out of 5.
-"Each murky frame is bursting with grime and clutter... because everything is too busy, too loud, too determined to do what Guy Ritchie and Mark Gatiss have done for Sherlock Holmes.
+Empire awarded the film 4 out of 5 stars, calling it "a playful, postmodern sensibility that zaps new life into Shelley's 200-year-old Gothic masterpiece."
+Total Film was more reserved, rating it 3 out of 5 and noting that "each murky frame is bursting with grime and clutter...
 The result is far from monstrous but it's hardly divine, either."

+Brian Tallerico of RogerEbert.com gave the film 1.5 stars out of 4, writing that it "has the mad energy of a creation assembled from spare parts" and that despite an ambitious tone, it ends up feeling "hollow".
+Variety described the film as "a revisionist buddy comedy" that becomes "less interesting the closer it sticks to the monster-making formula."
+Peter Bradshaw of The Guardian was similarly critical, calling it "a bizarre and confused reboot" and writing that "the giddy enthusiasm of McAvoy and Radcliffe only goes so far."

+Alonso Duralde of TheWrap commented that the film's attempts to freshen the tale were undermined by "incoherent plotting and overwrought action."
+IGN gave it a 5.8/10, stating that it "aims for bold reimagination but lands closer to disjointed fan fiction."
+The New York Times said the film "adds kinetic style and a dash of humor but gets bogged down in hollow spectacle and recycled drama."

+The Hollywood Reporter criticized the film for "favoring bombast over atmosphere," and wrote that it "suffers from the same problem as the monster itself—too many mismatched parts."
+David Ehrlich of IndieWire graded it a C−, stating it was "as stitched-together as its central creation, and only half as lively."
+Common Sense Media gave the film two stars, noting excessive violence and a confusing tone that strays far from the original source material.
+ReelViews James Berardinelli called the film "a bloated and soulless experiment" and gave it two out of four stars.

-In response to the low score on Rotten Tomatoes, writer Max Landis wrote that the site "breaks down entire reviews into just the word 'yes' or 'no', making criticism binary in a destructive, arbitrary way".
+In response to the low Rotten Tomatoes score, screenwriter Max Landis criticized the aggregator's methodology, arguing that the site reduces nuanced reviews into binary results, calling the approach "destructive" and "arbitrary".